Rubyfuza/rubyfuza-site/README.md

 The preview server allows you to build your site, by modifying the contents of the `source` directory, and see your changes reflected in the browser at: `http://localhost:4567/`

-Autoreload is enabled so you wont need to reload your browser, or reset the serever for content / style changes, only if you have installed a new gem.
+Live-reload is enabled so you won't need to reload your browser or reset the serever for content / style changes.
+You will however if you have installed a new gem.

 To get started, simply develop as you normally would by building HTML, CSS, and Javascript in the `source` directory.

-Finally, you will want to build your project into a stand-alone site.
+Finally, you will want to build your project into a static site.
 From the project directory:

 ```
 middleman build
 ```

+Middleman has been configured to complie the site into the `public_html` folder, this folder will then be served through a Heroku / Rackapp / Puma setup.

 ## Directory Structure